Are you aiming for Significance?

 – Zig Ziglar

-Stability: For those among us who are blessed with a good beginning, we get to skip the survival part – which is the hardest to overcome mentally.
+For those among us who are blessed with a good beginning, we get to skip the survival part – which is the hardest to overcome mentally.
 What do I mean with a good beginning?
 Well, this might be having parents who have good income and who can afford to pay for your schooling.
 For others, it may mean having parents who own a company, and who entrust the reins to their children.
 This might enable you to skip the first two stages.
 For yet others, it may simply mean to find your passion young and to be able to pursue it while never looking back – which can also yield some great results.
 Either way, this means a much quicker route to (at the very least) the level of stability.

 At this stage, people have passed the struggle of survival.
 They stopped having too much month at the end of their money, and are faring okay in a stage where their income is adequate for all their expenses, family vacation, and some money aside to brace for potential emergencies.
-They are mostly debt-free, and want to keep it that way in a very delicate balance between income and expenses.
+They are mostly debt-free and want to keep it that way in a very delicate balance between income and expenses.

 While not super comfortable, many choose to pitch their tent there.
-They reason that this is a good as it gets.
+They reason that this is as good as it gets.
 They don’t dare to take unnecessary risks because it might jeopardize their semi-precarious situation.
 They count their blessings and few try to grow further.
 The danger of the stability stage was well summed up by economist Hyman Minsky:

 “Stability leads to instability.
 The more stable things become, the more unstable they will be when the crisis hits.” – Hyman Minsky, economist

-Security: For many, the security stage is often mistaken for the success stage.
+For many, the security stage is often mistaken for the success stage.
 The security stage is very appealing.
 It often equates with the nice house, the nice car(s), the nice trips, eating out in nice restaurants, and nice money in the bank.
 It’s a nice stage to be in.

-Financially speaking, it is very secure (hence its name), and it provides more than than its share of good times.
+Financially speaking, it is very secure (hence its name), and it provides more than its share of good times.
 It is often the stage where many professionals settle and pitch their tents – understandably so.

 Security, for the most part, is a stage of financial success.
 Many find some fulfillment there, but not all.
 The potential problems with this stage are usually lack of time freedom and unfulfillment.